dwaltz/geo-tweet-visual/README.md

 For best visual results view use Chrome.

 Middleware for this project is written in node.js and can be found [here](https://github.com/dwaltz/geo-tweet-visual-middleware).
-Middleware is hosted on heroku making use of web-sockets impractical.
-For now, im just long polling data.
+Heroku does not currently support websockets so for now I am just long polling data.

 Base code for a [orthographic global D3 projection](https://github.com/mbostock/d3/wiki/Geo-Projections) was used as a reference for this project.